Venkatramana18/verilog-traffic-controller/README.md

 # 🚦FPGA-Based Traffic Light Controller (Highway / Country Road Intersection)

 ## 🧠 Project Overview
-This project implements a **vehicle-triggered traffic light controller** for a highway/country-road intersection using Verilog HDL on a Xilinx Spartan-7 FPGA (Arty S7-50).
+This project implements a **vehicle-triggered traffic light controller** for a highway/country-road intersection using Verilog HDL on a Xilinx Spartan-7 FPGA.

 Unlike a simple fixed-timer traffic light, this design uses a vehicle sensor input to decide when the country road gets a green light, so the highway stays green by default and only yields when a vehicle is actually waiting.
 The design is implemented, simulated, and verified in Xilinx Vivado.